7. Communism, Catholicism, and the Charismatics

 Probably so.
 Any man with authority and influence over 700 million people can leave a lasting imprint.
 On the other hand, the church is so immense and the Pope himself is part of such an entrenched hierarchy that significant changes come very, very slowly.

 When he was first elected, some hoped he'd modify the Catholic position on the marriage of priests.
 But, in one of his first major addresses, Pope John Paul II reaffirmed the church's traditional celibacy rule.
-Many Protestants had hoped for some change in what they saw as Roman Catholic worship of Mary.
+Many Protestants had hoped for change in what they saw as Roman Catholic worship of Mary.
 But, in his first papal letter addressed to all the church's bishops, John Paul II wrote, "Nobody else can bring us as Mary can into the divine and human dimensions of the mystery of Redemption."
 In one of his first visits to Latin America, he spoke of Mary as the spiritual unity that binds the church together -- a work Protestants say is of the Holy Spirit, not of Mary.

 Is it true there's only one burial spot left for the Popes and that this is a definite sign that the end is near?